caseywdunn/course_bio_philosophy/readme.md

 #### Assignment

-Response due for prompt on natural selection (E&EB 321 and E&EB 621): TBD
+Response due for prompt on natural selection (E&EB 321 and E&EB 621): Why has the concept of fitness been so challenging for biologists, and how can philosophy help address the challenge?

 ### Week 7 - October 22.
 Species